mustafaalbazy/binit-v1/README.md

 # binit

-**BinIt** help cPanel system administrators to clean servers from old and unused logs, backups and much more in simple CLI command (by ssh terminal).
+**BinIt** help cPanel system administrators to clean servers from old heavy and/or unused logs, migration cPanel user packages and much more in a simple CLI command (by ssh terminal).

 ## How to use ?

-1. Clone this repo into your server for ex in /root
+1. Clone this repo into your server, for example in /root
 2. $ `cd cloned_repo`
 3. $ `chmod +x binit.sh`
 3. $ `./binit.sh`